Davidcode2/blog/posts/250418-0943-learning_about_writing.md

 ---

 As I write posts on this blog, I'm slowly familiarizing myself with the challenges of writing.
-I'm quite happy about having learned a while ago, i think in some youtube video, that one can just hammer out the words that come to mind without stopping.
+I'm quite happy about having learned a while ago, i think in some YouTube video, that one can just hammer out the words that come to mind without stopping.
 This is an incredibly fun kind of writing.
 I'm really happy to have come across this information.